visionistStudios/eastergame/README.md

 Note 2: School has resumed, and we will be updating this game again.
 This README will not be very well maintained though.

+Note 3: School is in progress, and we will not be updating this game for a while because of work :P We will probably start again sometime next year

+We are trolling

+:D

 # Things to Know
 Saving: